Neutrophil to lymphocyte ratio: Uses

+Prognostic biomarker in acute ischemic stroke (AIS)

+The NLR is associated with stroke severity, unfavorable functional outcomes and mortality in AIS.

 Prognosis of cardiovascular diseases

-Higher NLR is independent predictor of mortality in patients undergoing angiography or cardiac revascularization.
+Higher NLR contributes to predicting mortality rates (prognostic marker) in patients undergoing certain medical procedures, such as angiography or cardiac revascularization.

 Prognostic marker in cancer

-Increased NLR is associated with poor prognosis of various cancers, such as esophageal cancer or advanced pancreatic cancer.
+Increased NLR is associated with poor prognosis of various cancers, such as esophageal, liver, ovarian, pancreatic, prostate and stomach cancer.

 Prognostic marker in COVID-19

 NLR can be used as a prognostic marker for COVID-19 given the significant difference of NLR between those died and recovered from COVID-19.